peilinye/tp/docs/UserGuide.md

 Before we guide you through our application's features, please visit the [Quick Start](#quick-start) section to ensure our application can run on your device.
 <br><br>
-After you are done setting up, check out the [Features](#features) section to explore the various features our application has to offer.
-Each subsection contains steps you can follow, to ensure the features run on your device.
+After you are done setting up, check out the [Features](#features) section to explore the various features our application offers, and how to use them.
 <br><br>
-If you would like to have a quick overview of all available commands, head down to the [Command Summary](#command-summary).
+If you would like a quick overview of all available commands, check out the [Command Summary](#command-summary).
 <br><br>
-If you have any queries, they may be answered in the [Frequently Asked Questions (FAQ)](#frequently-asked-questions-faq) section.
+If you have any questions, they may be answered in the [Frequently Asked Questions (FAQ)](#frequently-asked-questions-faq) section.

 ## Quick Start
 This section will help you get our application running on your device, step by step.
-Below are the device set-up instructions:

 1. Ensure you have Java `11` or above installed in your Computer.